AI Tools I Actually Tried in March 2026: Honest Review

 paperclip.ing is a visual task tracker for AI agents.
 Works with Claude Code, Codex, Openclaw — anything with a heartbeat.
 The onboarding is clever: you're the board member, you hire a CEO, who can hire other employees.

 But there's no magic yet.
 You still set the tasks and direction.
 Token consumption is heavy (they're fixing it).
 The product is days old, still raw, but the Discord community is surprisingly strong.
-When they release 1-click company clones (like "install SEO agency") — that's when it gets interesting.
+When they release 1-click company clones (like "install support agency") — that's when it gets interesting.

 gstack — YC founder's prompt framework